leontoeides/indicium/README.md

 key-value stores.
 Includes capability for autocomplete / typeahead.

-There are many incredible search engines available for Rust but many of them seem to require compiling a separate server binary and are too heavy for my use-case.
-I also couldn't find many options for searching structs and collections.
-Hence `indicium`.
+There are many incredible search engines available for Rust but many of them seem to require compiling a separate server binary or are too heavy for my use-case.
+I also couldn't find many options for searching structs and collections, hence `indicium`.

 # Quick Start Guide